-This visa costs EUR 60; for children between 6 - 12 and nationals of countries which have concluded the visa facilitation agreement the fee is EUR 35; the fee is waived for children under 6 and other groups of people.
+This visa costs EUR 80; for children between 6 - 12 the fee is EUR 40; and for nationals of countries which have concluded the visa facilitation agreement the fee is EUR 35; the fee is waived for children under 6 and other groups of people.

 Airport transit visa